mansam/fossbox/content/Jenn-week-2-as-a-team.md

 Author: Jenn
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Currently my teammates are still learning Python and I made some really cute ...
+Summary: Currently my teammates are still learning Python and I made some really cute assets aimed at the first grade audience.
+We are currently on target to complete this weeks schedule.
+I attached the in progress assets. :)  AttachmentSize  [skytime assets.jpg](http://foss.rit.edu/files/skytime assets.jpg)  1.4 MB   ...

 Currently my teammates are still learning Python and I made some really cute assets aimed at the first grade audience.
 We are currently on target to